jschnurer/jellyfin-episodes-express/README.md

 An express web app that runs the [jellyfin-new-episode-report](https://github.com/jschnurer/jellyfin-new-episode-report) node script via a web interface.

 # local.settings.json file
 This file must exist for the app to run.
 All settings are required except `basicAuthUsers`.
-If `basicAuthUsers` is present in the file, the express app will required basic authentication and provide a challenge to visitors.
+If `basicAuthUsers` is present in the file, the express app will require basic authentication and provide a challenge to visitors.

 ```json
 {